mcaitjv/powerquery_online/README.md

 Power Query - Online

 ## Description
-In this repo I have created a power query script available on github and available on power bi desktop.
+In this repo I have created a power query script available on github and can be used dynamically in power bi desktop.
 This will make it possible to use a single source of code for all developers.
 A kind of single source of truth.

 ## Installation
 To get a local copy up and running follow these simple steps: